 You can feed your dog pumpkin.
 A dog’s disturbing stomach can be soothed with plain pumpkin.
 And because of the fruit’s high water content, it’s an excellent choice for feeding and rehydrating.

-If you notice bloodstains in the vomit or sleepy behavior, quick medical attention is required.
+Quick medical attention is required if you notice bloodstains in the vomit or sleepy behavior.
 Set up a meeting with your veterinarian quickly.

 What Prescribed Medication Can You Give a Dog for Throwing Up?

 Pepto-Bismol, Antacid, and Pepcid are three prescription drugs often used to cure dog nausea.
-When delivered appropriately and in the correct quantity, they are usually safe for dogs to use.
+When delivered appropriately and correctly, they are usually safe for dogs.

 Misuse of these medications can have some negative impacts and exacerbate matters for your dog.
-That’s why again don’t give your dogs any drugs without consulting a vet.
+That’s why, again, don’t give your dogs drugs without consulting a vet.

-Answer: There are several things that might help your dog feel better.
+Several things might help your dog feel better.
 You can give your dog some ice cubes.
-Also you can feed them bone broth.
+Also, you can feed them bone broth.

-Answer: Every dog can get pancreatitis, but certain canines appear to be predisposed to the condition.
+Every dog can get pancreatitis, but certain canines appear predisposed to the condition.
 Pancreatitis is particularly common in obese middle-aged and adult female dogs.

-Answer: The most evident sign is that the meal will be entirely undigested.
+Throwing up water, food, or mucous are some of the most common regurgitation symptoms.
+The most evident sign is that the meal will be entirely undigested.
 It will seem just as it did before your dog ate it.
-Throwing up water, foods, or mucous are some of the most common symptoms of regurgitation.